Bilton, Harrogate: Community

 Prior to the gala ending in the late 2010s, on the first May Bank Holiday each year the Bilton Gala took place.
 The first Gala was held in 1977 and the event, which was attended by local families, raised money for groups and organisations within the local community.

 Bilton has three churches, four primary schools and its own library.
 There are a number of shops, including seven convenience stores.
 The Library closed but has now re-opened on the site of Woodfield Primary School (School now closed, as of December 2022; but the library remains open).
 Bilton has its own online community page, called the Bilton Community Group on Facebook.
 Started in lockdown to bring a larger 'sense of community to the area’ and currently hosting over 7000 members.

 There are three public houses: the Gardeners Arms, in Old Bilton, Bilton Club (formerly Bilton Working Men’s Club) on Skipton Road and the Knox.
-The Skipton (formerly the Dragon) on Skipton Road closed in February 2014 and re-opened as a Co-Op Convenience Store.
+The Skipton (formerly the Dragon) on Skipton Road closed in February 2014 and re-opened as a Co-op Convenience Store.
 The Red Cat Cottage (formerly Red Cat Inn), a Grade II listed building is located in the area.
 It is situated close to the Nidd Gorge conservation area.

 Transport

-Roads out of Bilton lead to Skipton Road, the major artery across North Harrogate, resulting in very heavy congestion at peak times, and heavy traffic throughout the day.
+Roads out of Bilton lead to Skipton Road, the major artery across northern Harrogate, resulting in very heavy congestion at peak times, and heavy traffic throughout the day.

 The number 2 bus route runs between Bilton and Harrogate bus station.
-Previously split into two routes for the Woodfield side and the Knox Side, the routes were merged in early 2023 much to the residents dismay.
+Previously split into two routes for the Woodfield side and the Knox Side, the routes were merged in early 2023 much to the residents' dismay.

 A railway station is proposed on the Harrogate Line at Bilton.